schaary/pmp/apps/pmp_core/README.md

 # PmpCore

-This is the core application with the current database layer:
+This is the core application with the default database (postgresql currently) layer:

 * User management
 * Key management